 It’s very common to see a heavy woman walking around in a “tent”.
 What I mean here is a top or dress that is big, sloppy and has no fit.
 True, some styles of plus size women’s fashion clothing have been designed this way, but most often this problem has to do with buying the wrong size.

-Many larger women choose oversize clothing to try and hide their body, when the truth is they are only drawing more attention to their body.
+Many larger women choose oversize clothing to try and hide their body, when the truth is they are only drawing more attention to it.

 Clothes need to skim your body, no matter what your shape or size.
-I don’t mean they should be tight, but they need to flow gently over the curves of your body.
+I don’t mean they should be tight, but they need to flow gently over your curves.
 It doesn’t matter whether you prefer trendy plus size women’s clothing or more sophisticated plus size women’s clothing, fit is as important as style when it comes to looking Fabulous.

 Tip # 3 – Wear Dark Colors on the Heavy Bits

 Big thighs? ….then wear dark navy, brown, black, gray, burgundy pants and a lighter/brighter top.
 Huge bust and tiny hips?
 Then you’d want to wear the darker color up top and the lighter color on the bottom.

 Tip # 4- Avoid Detail where you carry the Weight

 Buttons, pockets, pleats, embellishment…they all draw attention, so don’t have them where you where don’t want people to look.
 If you have a generous rear end that you are trying to downplay, don’t buy jeans with studs, embroidery, or anything else jazzing up the back pockets.